Dr. Darin StephensonProfessor of Mathematics

 - "Growth of Graded Noetherian Rings," with J. J. Zhang, Proceedings of the AMS, 1997

 outside of hope

-Darin spends a lot of time with his wife, Michelle, and his two sons, Ryan and Jared.
+Darin enjoys spending time with his wife, Michelle, and his two sons, Ryan and Jared.
 Ryan ’19 and his wife Lauren ’18 are both Hope College graduates, and in 2020, they became the parents of Darin and Michelle’s first grandchild, Henry.
 Jared ’23 is a recent Hope College graduate in social work and is currently attending graduate school at Western Michigan University in pursuit of an MSW.

-Darin has spent over 20 years as a keyboardist and vocalist on church worship teams, and currently serves as a band member, worship leader, video producer and video editor at Summit Church.
+Darin has spent over 20 years as a keyboardist and vocalist on church worship teams, and currently serves as a band member at BLVD Church in Holland.
 He enjoys playing board and card games and meets every week or two with local groups to play games.
 He is an avid reader of science fiction, fantasy and mysteries.
 He enjoys being outdoors through disc golfing, running, cycling and hiking.